+Note: The MnSRegistry and MnSInfo resources are defined in "TS28623_MnSRegistryNrm.yaml", the NtfSubscriptionControl resource is defined in "TS28623_SubscriptionControlNrm.yaml".

 - YANG/Netconf-based solution set

 - YANG/Netconf-based solution set for generic provisioning management service is defined in clause 12.1.3 in 3GPP TS 28.532 [2].